wdfhai/Homework/readme.md

 ## Introduction

-Welcome to the repo for my refactoring work on the homepage for a marketing company.
-The company wanted to incorporate semantic elements as well as improve the website's accessibility.
+Welcome to the repo for my refactoring work on the homepage for a marketing company named Horiseon Social Solution.
+The company wanted to incorporate semantic elements into its code as well as improve the website's accessibility.
+As a junior web developer, this task required lots of time, learning on the go and improvisation.
+In the end, I feel I have completed the task as assigned.

 ## Contents